piroor/popupalt/migration-story.md

 `__MSG_****__` in string values are automatically replaced to localized messages.
 You need to specify the default locale manually via the `default_locale` key.

+Note, Firefox 45 does not support the localization feature.
+You need to use Nightly 48.0a1 or newer to try localization.

 ## Step 5: User preferences